A7Lavinraj/assistant.nvim/README.md

             },
         },
         time_limit = 5000,
-        border = false -- border is OFF by default theme = "dynamic" -- "gruvbox", "catppuccin" and "tokyonight" are also available }
+        border = false, -- border is OFF by default theme = "dynamic" -- "gruvbox", "catppuccin" and "tokyonight" are also available }
 }